 A 12-factor app is strict about separating the three stages of building, releasing, and running.
 Start the build process by storing the app in source control, then build out its dependences.
 Separating the config information means you can combine it with the build for the release stage—and then it’s ready for the run stage.
 It’s also important that each release have a unique ID.

 Principle VI.
 Processes

-Any data that needs to persist must be stored in a stateful backing service, like databases.
+Store any data that is required to persist in a stateful backing service, such as databases.
 The idea is that the process is stateless and shares absolutely nothing.
-Many developers are used to “sticky sessions”, storing information in the session expecting the next request will be from the same service contradicts this methodology.
+While many developers are used to “sticky sessions”, storing information in the session expecting the next request will be from the same service contradicts this methodology.

 Principle VII.
 Port binding Principle